 Sewage systems Definition Sewage system means any of the following (a) biosolids treatment facility, (b) sewage reticulation system, (c) sewage treatment plant, (d) water recycling facility, (e) a building or place that is a combination of any of the things referred to in paragraphs (a)-(d).
 Existing situation Gloucester LEP - Smaller sewage systems have generally been zoned the same as the surrounding zone while one larger sewage system in Gloucester is zoned SP2 Infrastructure.
 Great Lakes LEP - Sewage systems have generally been zoned SP2 Infrastructure.
 Greater Taree LEP - Sewage systems have been zoned the same as the surrounding zone except for the sewage system at Old Bar which has been zoned SP2 Infrastructure.
 Additional notes PN 10 - 001 states: Infrastructure land that is highly unlikely to be used for a different purpose in the future, such as sewage systems, should be zoned special purpose.
-Category Category to be used is 'Sewage system' LEP Consolidation Principle/s Principle 2 - Consistency with State RECOMMENDATION Sewage systems will be zoned SP2 Infrastructure Justification This type of infrastructure is unlikely to be used for a different purpose in the future, therefore the SP2 Infrastructure Zone is considered appropriate.
+Category Category to be used is 'Sewage system' LEP Consolidation Principle/s Principle 2 - Consistency with State RECOMMENDATION Sewage systems that require buffers to sensitive land uses i.e residential land will be zoned SP2 Infrastructure.
+Sewage systems that do not require buffers will be zoned the same as the surrounding zone.
+Justification This type of infrastructure is unlikely to be used for a different purpose in the future, therefore the SP2 Infrastructure Zone is considered appropriate.
 The SP2 Infrastructure Zone will also provide land use certainty for existing and future surrounding landowners.
 It will also provide protection from development which may be incompatible with this use.